HQ (video game): History

 On February 18, 2020, Yusupov said on Twitter that he had reached a tentative deal with an unspecified company to purchase the HQ franchise, thus allowing it to continue in the near future.
 On March 29, Yusupov publicly announced that HQ was resuming operations that evening.
 During the first game, host Matt Richards announced that HQ was donating $100,000 to World Central Kitchen, founded by José Andrés.

 For other game shows that were added, Anna Roisman regularly hosted HQ Words, Melody Alanna was the host of HQ Tunes, Lauren Gambino served as the host of HQ Sports, and Matt Friend was the host of HQX.
 These shows were all discontinued in February 2020, and HQ Sports returned (with Gambino) in May 2020.

 In May 2020, The Ringer released a podcast called Boom/Bust: The Rise and Fall of HQ Trivia that charts the app's rise and fall.
 The eight-part series includes interviews from host Alyssa Bereznak with fans, former HQ employees, and venture capitalists about the game's initial popularity, the chaotic work environment of Intermedia Labs, and what led to its initial shut down.

 The app has not hosted an official game since November 17, 2022, breaking from its once-weekly game schedule.
 Additionally, the servers used by the app are not online, rendering all app features non-functional and the domains non-responsive.
-By January 15, 2023, the HQ app was displaying the following message: "Dear HQ Community: The app has been taken over by me, a security vulnerability finder.
-We all are tired of HQ's lack of communication, and as such the app has been taken over.
-The way I was able to take over the app?
-They didn't pay their server hosting fee.
-We will be running unofficial HQ Trivia and HQ Word games on Monday 10PM and 10:45PM EST. Please set reminder, notifications will not be sent out."
+From January 15, 2023, the HQ app displayed a message stating it had been taken over.

+During the takeover of the HQ app, an HQ Trivia game was hosted on January 20, 2023, by actor Fard Muhammad, with a prize amount of $50.
+An intended HQ Words game was canceled after the holder of the HQ domain retook control of the site on January 23.
+The app has since been jailbroken, resulting in more unauthorized games.